silvercrypto888/platinum_ecosystem/README.md

 The game theory for why you would burn liquidity: it is a credible onchain signal that you can't withdraw all liquidity in a "rug pull".
 If an extractor withdraws all liquidity, then it can cause the token to become instantly worthless.
 This is why many users prefer burned liquidity.

 There is a very simple [airdrop script folder](/airdrop) into this repo.
-It allows the top 20 holders of a token to be captured via a snapshot, and experimentally allows minting of the token using scripts, to execute an airdrop.
+It allows the top 20 holders of a token to be captured via a snapshot, and experimentally allows minting additional usits of your token using scripts, to execute an airdrop.
 It requires Python to be installed in order to use the scripts.

 Future simple guides could feature various Token-2022 Extensions.
 These extensions are very powerful, and they allow beginner devs to very quickly create tokens with features such as interest rates, soulbound (non-transferable) properties, transfer fees, and so on!